Needlepoint News - October 2003 - Samantha Taylor

 Until Soon ...
 Hasta Pronto !!

-This is all for now. ˇHasta Pronto!... and Thank You - again - for taking the time to read this and - Happy Halloween
+This is all for now. ¡Hasta Pronto!... and Thank You for - again - for taking the time to read this.

 Back to top of newsletter